 Create a brand identity for your business that will allow customers to think of your brand when they see certain elements such as design, colors, or your logo.
 Let’s use a popular brand as an example such as Pepsi.
 When you think of Pepsi you remember their logo colors are blue, red, and white.
 You can also remember its minimalistic name on the front of the can.

 It is important to have these attributes on your product page because if it’s a new consumer it’s possible they have never seen your brand before.
-So branding your page will help access in your product page.
+So branding your page will help access your product page.

 Well-Branded Product Page